segmentio/segment-docs/src/connections/destinations/catalog/stackadapt/index.md

 StackAdapt (Actions) provides the following benefits:

-- **Event & Page View Tracking**.
-Leverage the StackAdapt Pixel for event and page view tracking
+- **Event & Page View Tracking**: Leverage the StackAdapt Pixel for event and page view tracking
 - **Audience Retargeting**: Use pixel data to create lookalike audiences
 - **Reporting**.
 Consolidate all conversion and other media metrics into one platform, for a robust reporting solution